sudipsharma826/Food-E-v-1.0/Restaurant-Landing-Page-main/README.md

 - Functions to switch between menu tabs (dishes, starters, desserts, drinks)
 - Event listeners for tab buttons

-Note: The JavaScript does not provide full interactivity.
-Buttons like "Book a Table" or "Order Now" are for display purposes only and do not trigger any actions.

 ## Credits

 - Fonts: Google Fonts (Baskervville, Lato, Open Sans, Playfair Display, Poppins)